 - Poor communication

-The inability to properly communicate with a partner is one of the biggest reasons behind couple counseling, as well as breakups and divorces.
+The inability to properly communicate with a partner is one of the biggest reasons behind the challenges that couples experience.
 Contemptuous communication can easily destroy a once-healthy relationship.

 Egocentricity can lead to a single partner constantly trying to get their way, leaving the other party feeling increasingly less valuable and respected, which can lead to a relationship breakdown.